-In The Color of Compromise: The Truth About the American Church's Complicity in Racism, Jemar Tisby writes, "Part of the pernicious effects of white supremacy in the church has been the devaluing of black theology-the biblical teachings that arise from and are informed by the experience of racial suffering, oppression, and perseverance by black people in America."
+In The Color of Compromise: The Truth About the American Church's Complicity in Racism, Jemar Tisby writes, "Part of the pernicious effects of white supremacy in the church has been the devaluing of black theology-the biblical teachings that arise from and are informed by the experience of racial suffering, oppression, and perseverance by black people in America."13

 He notes that "the American church can learn from the black church what it means to lament . . . but how to rejoice as well."
 Black Christians provide both spiritual songs of lamentation and vocal and bodily testimony to God's goodness as they engage their full selves in worship.
 "Black people have somehow found a way to flourish because of faith.
 It is a faith that is vibrant and still inspires black Christians to endure and struggle against present-day forms of racism.
 The entire church can learn from believers who have suffered yet still hold onto God's unchanging hand."
+15

-- What have you heard and learned of slavery in the past?
-What has been new to you? - What feelings and reactions did you notice as you read the material for this week?
-Do you have reflections you would like to share from your journal? - In his research, Smith writes: "Jefferson knew that slavery degraded the humanity of those who perpetuated its existence because it necessitated the subjugation of another human being; at the same time, he believed that Black people were an inferior class."
+What have you heard and learned of slavery in the past?
+What has been new to you?

+In his research, Smith writes: "Jefferson knew that slavery degraded the humanity of those who perpetuated its existence because it necessitated the subjugation of another human being; at the same time, he believed that Black people were an inferior class."
 How does this statement have meaning today as a legacy of slavery?